-- Add optional management of the /etc/ntp/step-tickers file. - Add a \$package\ensure parameter to control the ntp package version. - Add management of /etc/sysconfig/ntpdate pupmod-simp-openIdap pupmod-simp-openscap
+- Added optional management of the /etc/ntp/step-tickers file. - Added a \$package_ensure parameter to control the ntp package version. - Added management of /etc/sysconfig/ntpdate pupmod-simp-openIdap pupmod-simp-openscap

-• Ensure that concat ordering is set in numeric order.
+• Ensure that concat resource ordering is set in numeric order.

-• Add an oscap fact to collect the following: \ OpenSCAP Version \ OpenSCAP Supported Specifications \ OpenSCAP Profiles from /usr/share/xml/scap/\/content/\-ds.xml pupmod-simp-pki
+Added an oscap fact to collect the following: OpenSCAP Version OpenSCAP Supported Specifications OpenSCAP Profiles from /usr/share/xml/scap//content/-ds.xml pupmod-simp-pki

-- Add the ability to set unlock\time to never for pam\faillock.so. - Set the default cracklib\maxclassrepeat to 3. - Allow users to change the password hashing algorithm. - Allow users to toggle password enforcement for the root user.
+- Added the ability to set unlock_time to never for pam_faillock.so. - Set the default cracklib_maxclassrepeat to 3. - Allow users to change the password hashing algorithm. - Allow users to toggle password enforcement for the root user.

-- Purge /etc/pki/simp\apps by default to clean up old certificates and allow users to move this directory target. - Added a new \$pki::certname parameter that controls the name of the certificates in keydist that will be copied to the client.
+- Purge /etc/pki/simp_apps by default to clean up old certificates and allow users to move this directory target. - Added a new \$pki::certname parameter that controls the name of the certificates in keydist that will be copied to the client.
 This is, by default, set to \$trusted['certname'] but can be changed so that users can pull other certificates by default. - Changed the CA certificate source to be a String so that NSS databases or https endpoints can be specified.

-• Added pupmod::master::generate\types which adds incron hooks that will automatically run puppet generate types on your server when environments or native types are updated in any environment.
+• Added pupmod::master::generate_types which adds incron hooks that will automatically run puppet generate types on your server when environments or native types are updated in any environment.